Shrouk-Sharaf/CS112_projects/README.md

 Usage:
 Check out the examples folder for sample input and output.
 Feel free to integrate these scripts into your projects or educational materials.

+## List Equality Checker
+This repository hosts a simple Python script designed to check the equality of two lists.
+Whether you're comparing lists in your projects or just want a utility to verify equality, this tool can save you time and effort.

+Features:
+List Equality: Determine if two lists are equal, element-wise.

+Language used: Python
 Installation:
 Clone the repository and run the scripts using your preferred Python interpreter.